philzook58/philzook58.github.io/_posts/2025-02-18-rewrite_rules.md

 You don't need a dataset persay of rules if you can synthesize them.
 But also some of these projects have stored their rule sets

-- <https://users.cs.utah.edu/~regehr/generalization-oopsla24.pdf#subsection.8.7> Hydra: Generalizing Peephole Optimizations with Program Synthesis
+- <https://users.cs.utah.edu/~regehr/generalization-oopsla24.pdf#subsection.8.7> Hydra: Generalizing Peephole Optimizations with Program Synthesis.
+A collection of output from hydra <https://gist.github.com/manasij7479/2ad0f7f058503ae60de30e4bfb30c917>
 - <https://pypy.org/posts/2024/07/finding-simple-rewrite-rules-jit-z3.html>
 - <https://dl.acm.org/doi/10.1145/3428234>  Verifying and improving Halide’s term rewriting system with program synthesis
 - <https://repositum.tuwien.at/bitstream/20.500.12708/81336/1/Daly-2022-Synthesizing%20Instruction%20Selection%20Rewrite%20Rules%20from%20RTL%20using...-vor.pdf>  Synthesizing Instruction Selection Rewrite Rules from RTL using SMT <https://arxiv.org/abs/2405.06127> Efficiently Synthesizing Lowest Cost Rewrite Rules for Instruction Selection <https://github.com/rdaly525/MetaMapper>